sglebs/mswyw/README.md

 - a: "total"
 - b: "apdex"
 - c: "rpm"
+- d: "endpoints"
-- d: "mem"
+- e: "mem"
-- e: "cpu"
+- f: "cpu"

 Don't worry, we provide defaults.
 But you can tweak when you want.
-For example, use 0.0 for a coefficient to kick that element our of the formula (say "I don't want rpm to have any influence on it" - pass "rpm":0.0).
+For example, use 0.0 for a coefficient to kick that element our of the formula (say "I don't want number of endpoints to have any influence on it" - pass "endpoints":0.0).

 ## Motivation